Anonymous941/Codeberg-Migration/README.md

-# GitLab migration
+# CodeBerg migration
-I am currently in the process of migrating to GitLab.
-I'll add more details shortly, please watch this repository to learn more.
+I am now using CodeBerg for new repositories: https://codeberg.org/Anonymous941